iduprojects/CityGeoTools/README.md

 4. Service clusterization (based on services location)
 5. Spacematrix clusterization (based on [research](https://elibrary.ru/item.asp?id=45845752))
 6. Availability isochrone (based on [research]())
-7. Diversity analysis (based on available services) - in progress for user mode
+7. Diversity analysis (based on available services)
-8. Provision population with services - in progress for user mode
+8. Provision population with services
-9. Wellbeing (based on provision with services needed in living situations) - in progress for user mode

 ## How to use CityGeoTools
 More detailed descriptions and examples of how to use the methods are provided as *jupyter notebooks* in [examples](https://github.com/iduprojects/CityGeoTools/tree/metrics-refactor/notebook_examples).
 In order to use these methods, it is not necessary to have a deep knowledge of python programming and machine learning.
 Simply follow the steps shown in the figure below.
 Two ways of using the presented methods are implemented - **general mode** and **user mode**.